 Introduction

-Dental scaling is a vital dental procedure aimed at eliminating plaque and tartar buildup from the surfaces of teeth, particularly below the gum line.
-This practice is essential for maintaining oral hygiene and plays a significant role in preventing gum disease, cavities, and other dental complications.
+Benefits of Scaling Teeth: Dental scaling is a vital dental procedure aimed at eliminating plaque and tartar buildup from the surfaces of teeth, particularly below the gum line.
+This practice is essential for maintaining oral hygiene and significantly prevents gum disease, cavities, and other dental complications.
 Regular dental scaling leads to a cleaner mouth, fresher breath, and improved overall oral health, making it an indispensable aspect of dental care for anyone striving to maintain their smile.

 Importance of Dental Scaling